 Most woodworkers have all the standard Phillips and Square drive bits.
 Or, they are around somewhere in a drawer.
 Maybe.

-By giving a stocking stuffer of wood screw driving bits you’ll replenish their supply and give them a stock of Torx-drive bits they might just need as well.
+By giving a stocking stuffer of wood screw-driving bits, you’ll replenish their supply and provide them with a stock of Torx-drive bits they might need.

 #19.
 Woodworkers T-Shirt Stocking Stuffer